-- 32) Responding to a remark from a peer that a report looks like it was slapped together at the last minute (you had spent most of last week working on it), the sensitive line was crossed.
-Which of the following is a response most related to the sensitive line being crossed? - A) "I think you are right, thanks for the feedback." - B) "You don't know what you are talking about!
+- 33) Responding to a remark from a peer that a report looks like it was slapped together at the last minute (you had spent most of last week working on it), the sensitive line was crossed.
+What will the most likely response be? - A) "I think you are right, thanks for the feedback." - B) "You don't know what you are talking about!
 Call my boss if you don't believe me!" - C) "Well, maybe I did or maybe I didn't, what do you care?" - D) "Could you tell me how I might improve the report?"